 Q2: I am an RD(T) and have not yet written the CDRE.
 I have just been hired in a role where a substantial part of my job will be completing bedside swallowing assessments and dysphagia management.
 I had experience with completing these assessments during my practicum under the guidance of a preceptor.
 Do I need to take a special course or hold a certificate to perform bedside swallowing assessments, or can I simply begin doing them once I pass the CDRE?

 Will you be working as the sole dietitian at your worksite?
-If you, as an RD(T), are in a sole and private practitioner role, as defined in RC-04 Temporary Registration, you must have a mentorship agreement in place.
-The details of a mentorship agreement can be found in RC-19 Sole and Private Practitioner and its Interpretive Guide.
+If you, as an RD(T), are in a sole and private practitioner role, as defined in the Temporary Registration Policy, you must have a mentorship agreement in place.
+The details of a mentorship agreement can be found in Sole and Private Practitioner and its Interpretive Guide.
 Mentorship can take place in-person or remotely, as per section 6c) of RC-19: “Mentorship must include regular, communication (in-person, telephone and/or or internet) between the CDBC full registrant and the temporary registrant.”

 Per section 4: “The mentor must be: